Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 The class *MakeApprox* allows converting a *GeomPlate* surface into a *Geom_BSplineSurface*.

-@figure{/user_guides/modeling_algos/images/modeling_algos_image060.png,"Surface generated from four curves and a point"}
+@figure{/user_guides/modeling_algos/images/modeling_algos_image060.png,"Surface generated from four curves and a point",360}

 Let us create a Plate surface  and approximate it from a polyline as a curve constraint and a point constraint